eea/european.cache.registry/README-API.md

 /company/list
 -------------

-Returns a list of all companies in the system, as fetched from FGR.
+Returns a list of all EuLegalRepresentativeCompanies in the system, as fetched from FGR.

     [
       {